benjamincanac/nuxt-nation/slides.md

 <!--
 Nuxt UI Pro is a collection of premium Vue components built on top of Nuxt UI.

-We've also rebuilt it from the ground up to be fully compatible with Nuxt UI v3.
-This is why its major version has been increased from v1 to v3 to reflect that.
+We've also rebuilt it from the ground up to take advantage of Nuxt UI new features.

+The major version has been increased from v1 to v3 to make it clear that Nuxt UI Pro v3 is meant to be used with Nuxt UI v3.

 I'm happy to share that this will be a free update, the license you bought or will buy is compatible for both versions.